logux/docs/3-concepts/5-subscription.md

 # Channels and Subscriptions

-Since Logux is real-time system, subscriptions and channels is the main way to get data from the server.
-It asks server to send current data state and re-send all actions with this data changes.
+Since Logux is a real-time system, subscriptions and channels are the main way to get data from the server.
+It asks the server to send current data state and re-send all actions with these data changes.

 Channel is just a string like `exchange-rate` or `users/14`.